hashicorp/terraform-provider-azurerm/website/docs/r/system_center_virtual_machine_manager_availability_set.html.markdown

 * `name` - (Required) (Required) The name which should be used for this System Center Virtual Machine Manager Availability Set.
 Changing this forces a new resource to be created.

+* `resource_group_name` - (Required) The name of the Resource Group where the System Center Virtual Machine Manager Availability Set should exist.
+Changing this forces a new resource to be created.

 * `location` - (Required) The Azure Region where the System Center Virtual Machine Manager Availability Set should exist.
 Changing this forces a new resource to be created.

 * `custom_location_id` - (Required) The ID of the Custom Location for the System Center Virtual Machine Manager Availability Set.
+Changing this forces a new resource to be created.

 * `system_center_virtual_machine_manager_server_id` - (Required) The ID of the System Center Virtual Machine Manager Server.
 Changing this forces a new resource to be created.